BMGhack/BMGPetBot/lambda_deploy/README.md

 Another good resource: https://github.com/agentreno/lambda-packaging-example

-Mostly I 'stole' scripts from there which deal with setting up and deploying your lambda function.
+Adapted scripts from there which deal with setting up and deploying your lambda function.

 Steps: